warrior1211421/Gaming-Techies/content/posts/best-audiophile-headphones-for-gaming-top-7-list.md

     morebtns:
       - btnName: View on Best Buy
         btnLink: View on Best Buy
+      - btnName: View on Best Buy
+        btnLink: View on Best Buy
+      - btnName: View on Best Buy
+        btnLink: View on Best Buy
     cons:
       - con: It doesn’t have a replaceable cord like other modern headphones
     image: /uploads/beyerdynamic-dt-770-pro.webp